recommenders-team/recommenders/tests/README.md

 ## How to create tests on notebooks with Papermill

-In the notebooks of these repo we use [Papermill](https://github.com/nteract/papermill) in unit, smoke and integration tests.
+In the notebooks of this repo, we use [Papermill](https://github.com/nteract/papermill) in unit, smoke and integration tests.

-In the unit tests we just make sure the notebook runs.
-In the smoke tests, we run them with a small dataset or a small number of epochs to make sure that, apart from running, they provide reasonable metrics.
-Finally, in the integration tests, we use a bigger dataset for more epochs and we test that the metrics are what we expect.

 ### Developing unit tests with Papermill

 Executing a notebook with Papermill is easy, this is what we mostly do in the unit tests.
-Next we show just one of the tests that we have in [tests/unit/test_notebooks_python.py](tests/unit/test_notebooks_python.py).
+Next we show just one of the tests that we have in [tests/unit/test_notebooks_python.py](unit/test_notebooks_python.py).

 ```
 import pytest